 Researchers and genes

-Researchers suspect that many more genes that haven't been identified yet affect Alzheimer's disease risk.
+Researchers suspect that many more genes that haven't been identified yet affect the risk of Alzheimer's disease.
 Such information may prove vital in the development of new ways to treat, or even prevent, Alzheimer's disease in the future.

 The Alzheimer's Disease Genetics Study, sponsored by the National Institute on Aging, is examining genetic information from families that have at least two family members who have developed Alzheimer's after age 65.
 If your family is interested in participating in this study, visit the website for the National Cell Repository for Alzheimer's Disease.